soundpress/RulesOfNYC/docs/c20/index.rst

    (1) The handguns listed on this license may not be removed from the address specified on the license except as otherwise provided in this chapter.

-   (2) The possession of the handgun for protection is restricted to the inside of the premises which address is specified on the license.
+   (2) The possession of the handgun is restricted to the inside of the premises which address is specified on the license or to any other location to which the licensee is authorized to transport such handgun in accordance with these Rules.

-   (3) To maintain proficiency in the use of the handgun, the licensee may transport her/his handgun(s) directly to and from an authorized small arms range/shooting club, unloaded, in a locked container, the ammunition to be carried separately.
+   (3) The licensee may transport the handgun(s) listed on her/his license, unloaded, in a locked container, the ammunition to be carried separately, directly to and from the following locations:

+      (i) Another residence, or place of business, of the licensee where the licensee is authorized to possess such handgun.
+Such residence or place of business may be within or outside New York City.

+      (ii) A lawful small arms range/shooting club or lawful shooting competition.
+Such range, club, or competition may be within or outside New York City.

    (4) A licensee may transport her/his handgun(s) directly to and from an authorized area designated by the New York State Fish and Wildlife Law and in compliance with all pertinent hunting regulations, unloaded, in a locked container, the ammunition to be carried separately, after the licensee has requested and received a "Police Department – City of New York Hunting Authorization" Amendment attached to her/his license.

+   (5) A licensee may transport her/his handgun(s), unloaded, in a locked container, without ammunition, to or from the offices of the License Division, or the licensee’s local police precinct, as authorized by these Rules.

+   (6) When purchasing a handgun in accordance with 38 RCNY § 5-25, a licensee may transport the handgun, unloaded, in a locked container, the ammunition to be carried separately, directly from the place of purchase to the address specified on the license.

+   (7) Transport within New York City pursuant to Paragraph (3), (4), (5), or (6) of this subdivision shall be continuous and uninterrupted.

 (b) Carry Business License.
 This is an unrestricted class of license which permits the carrying of a handgun concealed on the person.